5 Methods of Hospital Reimbursement

 What are the Methods of Hospital Reimbursement?

 - Value-Based Reimbursement

 For healthcare financial staff, some cycles are so common they are taken for granted – day and night, seasonal changes, month-end close, year-end reporting.
 On one hand there is the age-old adage, ‘the only constant in life is change’ and on the other hand ‘the more things change, the more they stay the same’.
 When providers approach the task of monitoring payer reimbursement, the doctrine of cycles certainly apply.

 To ensure an efficient workflow, healthcare providers should have a contract management system as the framework for managing the four components of the governance / communication processes.

-- Value-based Reimbursement: This is a fairly new model with providers being compensated under a fee-for-service model with a quality and efficiency component.
+In the newer value-based reimbursement model, providers are compensated under a fee-for-service model with a quality and efficiency component.
 By tying the quality benchmark metrics to reimbursement, there are additional incentives to help create positive outcomes, not just the volume of activity.

 The ebb and flow of contract management follows a rhythm.
 The components of monitoring payer reimbursement should incorporate these metrics along the way.
 As a continuous cyclical process, these items will help ensure your contract governance system is always moving a step up and forward.

-To learn more about the metrics that you should be tracking in your contract management system, download the whitepaper Revenue Integrity: Key Metrics for Hospital Contract Management.
+To learn more about the metrics that you should be tracking in your contract management system, check out the whitepaper Revenue Integrity: Key Metrics for Hospital Contract Management.